Nana-Safo-Duker/Malaria-Transmission-Model-Madagascar/README.md

 # Malaria Transmission Model in Madagascar

-A comprehensive epidemiological modeling study examining the effectiveness of Insecticide-Treated Nets (ITNs) in malaria control programs in Madagascar, with particular focus on the impact of insecticide resistance over time.
+A comprehensive epidemiological modeling study examining the effectiveness of Insecticide-Treated Nets (ITNs) in malaria control programs in Madagascar with particular focus on the impact of insecticide resistance over time.

 ## 📋 Table of Contents